November 17-19, 2026

 STAFFING & EMPLOYEE WELLNESSApproaches to recruit and retain staff members; methods to demonstrate the value of working with older adults.
 Integrating employees into the wellness culture and providing access to programs addressing workforce needs.
 Techniques for motivating staff participation in wellness initiatives and tracking results.

-TECHNOLOGYHardware and software that provides utility for staff in multiple areas, enables communication for older adults or helps people adapt to a functional limitation.
+TECHNOLOGYHardware and software that provide utility for staff in multiple areas, enable communication for older adults or help people adapt to a functional limitation.
 Use of social media and multimedia is included here, along with perspective on current technology trends.

 TRENDS & INNOVATIONSDiscover today’s trends and how these can be applied within the organization, programs or activities, and among peers and older adults.
 Innovations in the field, technologies and other “big picture” topics relevant to active aging that meet a particular need and provide vision for future developments.